cedalo/streamsheets-documentation/docs/_sources/maincomponents/streamsheet.rst.txt

 + Choose a Producer function, e.g. :ref:`MQTT.PUBLISH <mqttpublish>` or :ref:`KAFKA.PUBLISH <kafkapublish>`
 + Choose a posting function, e.g. :ref:`OPCUA.WRITE <opcuawrite>` or :ref:`REST.REQUEST <restrequest>` with POST-Method
-+ Expose the Stream Machine as :term:`OPC UA` or :term:`REST` Server so that other services can access its data
++ Expose the App as :term:`OPC UA` or :term:`REST` Server so that other services can access its data
 + Store the data in a database, e.g. by using :ref:`MONGO.STORE <mongostore>`

 Often, a Streamsheet consumes and produces streams.
 Nonetheless, neither an incoming nor an outgoing data stream are mandatory.
 For instance, Streamsheets which are calculated repeatedly and only produce streams are great for simulating sensors, machines, APIs and other data sources.
 On the other hand, sheets with pure dashboard and visualization functionality typically only consume streams without generating one on their own.